aishwarya1912s/portfolio/critique-by-design.md

 **First Feedback- student:**

-What’s your immediate first impression of the picture shown to you?
+What’s your immediate first impression of the picture shown to you?  <br>
 It looks very yellow!
 It is sort of distracting to the eyes.

-Is it clear what the picture is trying to convey?
+Is it clear what the picture is trying to convey?  <br>
 I think it is about the percentage of pharmaceutical exports in 2016.

-Who do you think the target audience is?
+Who do you think the target audience is?  <br>
 Probably pharma companies.

-What did you like most about it?
+What did you like most about it?  <br>
 The clear title.
 It makes it very easy to understand.

-What changes would you suggest to the picture?
+What changes would you suggest to the picture?  <br>
 Remove the yellow for sure!
 The red isn’t needed either.
 Also, after looking closer, I'm a little confused if it is a value in percentage or dollars.
 Both are visible.

 **Second Feedback 2- student:**

- What’s your immediate first impression of the picture shown to you?
+ What’s your immediate first impression of the picture shown to you? <br>
 Looks straightforward.
 Some statistics about exports..

-Is it clear what the picture is trying to convey?
+Is it clear what the picture is trying to convey?  <br>
 Yes, it's about pharmaceutical exports in the world..

-Who do you think the target audience is?
+Who do you think the target audience is?  <br>
 Depends, maybe government officers or students doing research.

-What did you like most about it?
+What did you like most about it?  <br>
 The clear labels and titles on the bar chart.
 Also, the descending order bar sizes.

-What changes would you suggest to the picture?
+What changes would you suggest to the picture?  <br>
 Maybe keep all bars the same color.
 Also, remove the last few bars, they are too small to see or make a difference.
 Otherwise, it is good.